MelonKony/millmint/site/factbook/society/technology/photovolumes.md

 In Vekllei, there are two main types of photocrystal in use in commercial photovolumes:

 {{<note>}}
 * **Photorefractive photocrystals** can be read and overwritten over and over again, making them useful to store data that needs to be updated, moved or deleted.
-There are two kinds of photorefractive photocrystal used in commercial photovolumes in {{<link/vekllei>}}:
+There are two kinds of photorefractive photocrystal used in commercial photovolumes in [[Vekllei]]:
 	* *Lithium Niobate* (LiNbO₃), which is more durable and well-suited for the nonlinear optical computing used in Vekllei thanks to its good piezoelectric and photoelectric properties.
 	* *Barium Titanate* (BaTiO₃), which is more photorefractive and faster to read and write from, at the expense of durability.
 This is often used as a form of cache in large memory archives.
 * **Photopolymer photocrystals** are written to once before hardening, permanently fixing the data patterns in place.
 In this state, it is able to be read over and over again.
 These photocrystals form the basis of Vekllei archive volumes, and will last a very long time.
 Once written to, however, they typically cannot be overwritten.